Charles August Lindbergh: Gubernatorial campaigns

 In 1918, Lindbergh ran for governor of Minnesota as a Republican against the Republican incumbent, Joseph A. A. Burnquist.
 Lindbergh was endorsed by the Farmers Nonpartisan League, which called for government ownership of some agricultural enterprises, such as mills, plants, and grain elevators.
 Many of his campaign speeches were attended by thousands of supporters.
-But due to his opposition to American entry into the first World War and his connection to the Socialistic Farmers Nonpartisan League, Lindbergh was attacked by the press and there were often protestors who pelted him with eggs and rocks.
+But due to his opposition to American entry into the first World War and his connection to the Socialistic Farmers Nonpartisan League, Lindbergh was attacked by the press and there were often protesters who pelted him with eggs and rocks.
 Lindbergh's son Charles worked as his driver and "never forgot the hostile crowds that harassed his father, or the way the press derided him."
 Lindbergh's 1918 bid for governor ultimately failed.

+Lindbergh was shot at by the mob, had his speeches censored by the state, was widely lied about in the press, was condemned by the Catholic Church, was banned from campaigning in 19 of 86 counties, faced an opponent who used Public Safety Commission money to finance "loyalty meetings" (campaign rallies), and faced off against the Republican establishment and a supermajority of Democratic voters, who joined the Republican primary to vote against Lindbergh.
+Nevertheless, Lindbergh won 150,000 votes (43%) in the primary.
+NPL leadership was overjoyed, as their first election run in the state had nearly won.

 In 1924, Lindbergh was once again a candidate for governor on the Minnesota Farmer–Labor Party ticket.
 Lindbergh's campaign was cut short by his death.
 He would have been the first Minnesota governor from the party if he had been elected.